danceswithme/nba_analysis/README.md

 Jupyter and other notebooks used for data analysis, along with output files are located in the 'nba_analysis/notebooks' directory.

 ## Results
-Analysis results are saved in the 'nba_analysis/results' directory.
+Analysis results are saved in the 'nba_analysis/results' directory

+## Reports
+Reports summarizing journal entries along with an academic review of the resarch are in the 'nba_analysis/reports' directory

 =======